-SSM 42103 General Fitness
+SSM 42103 General Fitness 1 P - 00111 1-100 Contornia i inicos

-| P

 Students have to submit their training plans to the department.
 Students are advised to plan of physical activities (moderated intensity; one hour per day, at least 3 days per week) to improve their physical fitness level.